zeek/zeek-docs/doc/scripts/base/frameworks/broker/main.zeek.rst

    Initiate a remote connection.

-   :a: an address to connect to, e.g. "localhost" or "127.0.0.1".
+   :param a: an address to connect to, e.g. "localhost" or "127.0.0.1".

-   :p: the TCP port on which the remote side is listening.
+   :param p: the TCP port on which the remote side is listening.

-   :retry: an interval at which to retry establishing the
+   :param retry: an interval at which to retry establishing the
           connection with the remote peer if it cannot be made initially, or if it ever becomes disconnected.
 If the ZEEK_DEFAULT_CONNECT_RETRY environment variable is set (as number